Plans to build the 25' Kona Hawaiian Sampan

 About Hawaiian Sampans

 The island nation of Japan has a long, rich tradition of exceptionally seaworthy boat designs.
-In fact, the skeleton of a Jomon (Ancient Japanese) traveler was unearthed in Washington State and carbon dated to be 7000 years old!
-The only possible way he could have gotten there was to cross the North Pacific by boat.
 When Japanese immigrants came to Hawaii in the late 1800s and early 1900s, they brought with them their knowledge of boat design and construction.
 From this, the Hawaiian sampan was developed and became the predominant workboat in the middle of the Pacific.

-The Sampan design has more recently given way to full planing deep vee hulls because engines became plenty powerful and fuel was cheap for a long, long time.
-Well, those happy days of burning plentiful cheap gas are over, and are likely never to return, so it's time to revive some of the successful hulls of the past, especially those that performed very well on modest power.
+Well, since the happy days of burning plentiful cheap gas are over, it's time to revive some of the successful hulls of the past, especially those that performed very well on modest power.
 Welcome back the Hawaiian Sampan, a semi-planing seaworthy hull that will really scoot along with modest power.
 Achieving 20 knots while burning only 3 or 4 gallons per hour is entirely possible.
-Most deep vee planing hulls of equivalent size will burn over double that amount of fuel for the same speed.
-You won't have the top end speed, but who needs to go that fast in the ocean anyway?
+Most modern deep vee planing hulls of equivalent size will burn over double that amount of fuel for the same speed.

 Follow Spira Boats on: